What We Can Learn from Ben Affleck’s Alcohol Addiction Relapse

 We admire Ben’s courage in being honest and seeking help and we wish him the very best.
 Ben is a well-respected and successful public figure, and we hope that everyone will learn from his example; there is absolutely no shame in asking for help.

 Get the help you need at The Dawn Alcohol Rehab Thailand

 The Dawn offers affordable and effective treatment programmes that can help you or someone you love overcome alcohol and drug addiction.
 Our purpose built rehab and wellness centre has been designed to create an environment of personal growth, peace, and healing for those who are looking to make a change in their lives.
-Contact us today to receive a no obligations assessment and find out how we can help you.
+Contact us today or call +66 63 048 4877 to receive a no obligations assessment and find out how we can help you.